m-miyawaki/quickpicksnippets/README.md

 # QuickPckSnippets README
 Insert your own snippets from the QuickPick list.
+With this extension,there is no need to remember so many keyboard shortcuts for snippets anymore.

 ## Screen Shot